laststance/react-typescript-todomvc-2022/README.md

 Today I'm glad to many forks visiting the repo everyday more than I expected.
 So I want to continue to implove as a latest React TypeScript Todo Example.
 Now project was renamed 2019 to **react-typescript-todo-example-2020** 😆🎄✨ (2/11 2020)

-React + TypeScript conbination has growing to vast majolity doday, so I hope to show example tested web app mainly beginner developer.
+React + TypeScript conbination has growing to vast majority today, so I hope to show example tested web app mainly beginner developer.

 Thank you so much visit here & several awesome contributors!
 have a good day! 😀⭐️